History of Sussex: Railways

 In 1804 Richard Trevithick, a Cornish engineer, built the first steam locomotive for a railway.
 His seven-tonne locomotive hauled 10 tonnes of iron and 70 passengers on a journey of 9 mi from the Penydarren Ironworks near Merthyr Tydfil to the Glamorganshire Canal at Abercynon, reaching a top speed of almost 5 mph.

-George Stephenson built the engine Locomotion for the Stockton and Darlington railway, which was opened in 1825 for both passenger and goods traffic; Locomotion pulled thirty-six wagons containing coal, grain and 500 passengers a distance of 9 miles at a top speed of 15 mph.
+George Stephenson built the engine Locomotion for the Stockton & Darlington railway, which was opened in 1825 for both passenger and goods traffic; Locomotion pulled thirty-six wagons containing coal, grain and 500 passengers a distance of 9 miles at a top speed of 15 mph.

 The Manchester to Liverpool railway of 1830 was the first to convey passengers and goods entirely by mechanical traction.
-Stephenson's Rocket, which won the famous Rainhill trials in 1829, was the first steam locomotive designed to pull passenger traffic quickly.
+Stephenson's Rocket, which won the famous Rainhill Trials in 1829, was the first steam locomotive designed to pull passenger traffic quickly.

 Brighton's proximity to London made it an ideal place to provide short holidays for Londoners.
 In the 1830s, during the summer the London-Brighton road would see around 40 coaches a day plus a number of private carriages taking visitors to the coast.
 The road was in a poor condition so proposals to build a railway were suggested as early as 1806.
 However, it was not till 1823 that a serious scheme was mooted.
 There followed years of discussion and argument with various groups proposing different routes; then finally in 1837 the London and Brighton Railway Bill with branches to Shoreham and Newhaven received Royal assent.
-In 1838 the directors of the London and Brighton Railway Company (L&BR) stated that the railway would be different from the rest of the country in that it would be a passenger-only railway.
+In 1838 the directors of the London & Brighton Railway (L&BR) stated that the railway would be different from the rest of the country in that it would be a passenger-only railway.

 In the 18th century Brighton had been a town in terminal decline.
 It was described by Daniel Defoe as 'a poor fishing town, old built', fast eaten away by an 'unkind' sea.
 This changed after two things happened: